pfalcon/awesome-program-analysis/README.md

       needs a Φ function.
 During SSA construction, Φ functions for any "block-local" variables are omitted.
   * Not pruned
+* Axis 2: Conventional vs Transformed SSA
+  * Conventional
+    * Allows for easy deconstruction algorithm (literally, just drop SSA variables subscripts and remove Phi functions).
+Usually, after construction, SSA is in conventional form (if during construction, additional optimizations were not performed).
+  * Transformed
+    * Some optimizations applied to an SSA program make simple deconstruction algorithm outlined above not possible (not producing correct results).
+This is known as "transformed SSA".
+There're algorithms to convert transformed SSA into conventional form.

 Summing up: There's one and true SSA type - the maximal one.
 It has a straightforward, easy to understand construction algorithm which does